 The Academic Team is responsible for the day-to-day organisation and running of all academic programmes.
-Most members of this team are full time and can be found in the office, both during term time and during most holiday periods.
-The Academic Programme Manager, Georgina, works closely with Sue, the Director of Programmes and the Programme and Department Leaders and Tutors to ensure the smooth running of your programme, that all students are happy, safe and making progress in their studies.
-Ernestine, Academic Systems & Support Coordinator is available to students and tutors for general enquiries and IT and systems support.
-Aimee, the Admissions Coordinator looks after the admissions process, working with the Director of Academic Quality & Student Experience.
+Most members of this team are full time, both during term time and during most holiday periods.
+The Admissions & Student ServicesManager, Aimee, works closely with Sue, the Director of Programmes and the Programme and Department Leaders and Tutors to ensure the smooth running of your programme, that all students are happy, safe and making progress in their studies.
+Paulo, the Academic Systems & Support Administrator is available to students and tutors for general enquiries and IT and systems support.